-The One Pillar Pagoda is one of Hanoi’s most visited and most important historical structures.
+The One Pillar Pagoda is one of Hanoi, Vietnam‘s most visited and most important historical structures.
 In fact, this Buddhist temple, together with the Perfume Pagoda, is considered one of the most iconic temples in the whole of Vietnam.

 According to court records, the construction of the One Pillar Pagoda in 1049 was ordered by Emperor Ly Thai Tong as a thank you gift to the bodhisattva Avalokiteshvara (whom he met in a dream) for giving him a son.
 In his dream, the bodhisattva gave the Emperor a son while seated on a lotus flower-a Buddhist symbol of purity.

-The One Pillar Pagoda is a wooden temple which sits on a single stone pillar in the middle of a pond.
-The temple resembles a lotus flower which blossoms right in the middle of a very murky pond.
+The One Pillar Pagoda is a wooden temple that sits on a single stone pillar in the middle of a pond.
+This temple resembles a lotus flower which blossoms right in the middle of a very murky pond.
 Exactly like the lotus flower where the bodhisattva sat.

 The pagoda houses a small shrine devoted to Avalokitesvara Boddhisatva.
 Visitors who come to the temple can say a short prayer and offer fruits, food, and money.